The 5 Best Work Boots For Sweaty Feet: Reviewed to Make Your Life Easy

 Like the Caterpillars (and as their name suggests) the Ultra-Lites are very light.
 The uppers are made from a leather and fabric mix in order to keep weight down, and they’re attached to the rubber soles using a cement construction – favoured for producing a less heavy boot than the more commonly used Goodyear welt construction.
 A fiberglass shank also helps to reduce the weight of these boots while affording the wearer invaluable arch support.

 The outsoles are slip and oil-resistant, and the walls are high, affording you lots of ankle protection from the elements.
-But unlike with many other boots, high walls does not mean a lack of ventilation; naturally, the Ultra-Lites come with a breathable lining.
+But unlike with many other boots, high walls do not mean a lack of ventilation; naturally, the Ultra-Lites come with a breathable lining.
 Plus their cushioned footbeds are removable – giving you the option to clean them separately and prevent foot odors if necessary.

 On top of this, side zippers and velcro closing mechanisms make it very easy to partially open your boots and re-fasten them quickly.
 This allows you to take opportune moments on the job to briefly expose your feet to the fresh air.
 No other pair of boots we reviewed had anything like this – prompting us to give them the honorary title of one of the most breathable work boots we reviewed.

 The obvious downside is that Bates have not included any real safety features, but that’s not really the name of the game here.
 They’ve set out to make an incredibly lightweight boot that can be worn for long periods without becoming uncomfortable.
 And they’ve succeeded.

 They’re not suitable for heavy-duty work.
 But you could probably take them on a run.

 • High walls protect your ankles from the elements